1. Administration#

 1.7.
 Updates#

-Updates are installed in one of the two usual UCS ways.
-Either via UMC or on the command line:
+To install updates for ID Connector, use one of the two usual UCS ways.
+Either through UMC or on the command line:

 $ univention-app upgrade ucsschool-id-connector